SS William C. Moreland: Service history and final voyage

-Following the successful completion of her sea trials, William C. Moreland was accepted by, and delivered to her owners.
+Following the successful completion of her sea trials, William C. Moreland was accepted by and delivered to her owners.
 She was temporarily enrolled at Cleveland, on 23 August 1910, receiving her permanent registration in Duluth, Minnesota, on 6 September.
 She entered service on 1 September under Captain Claude M. Ennes, undertaking her maiden voyage in light trim for Superior, Wisconsin, where she loaded a cargo of iron ore.
 By mid-October, William C. Moreland had completed four voyages, usually shuttling coal on upbound voyages, and iron ore when travelling downbound.
-The Toronto Marine Historical Society, which extensively covered the career of William C. Moreland in a 1998 article, surmised her dearth of completed voyages occurred likely as a result of her return to Lorain, for adjustments.
+The Toronto Marine Historical Society, which extensively covered the career of William C. Moreland in a 1998 article, surmised that her lack of completed voyages was likely as a result of her return to Lorain for adjustments.
 She was set to be equipped with a wireless system following the completion of her fifth voyage.